scaxyz/shortcut-signing-server/docker-osx.md

 Copy the image to your local directory

+## complete the mac address
+the mac address in the `output.env` is incomplete you have to prefix it with one of apples. (see: https://www.adminsub.net/mac-address-finder/apple)

-# create docker-compose.yml and customize to your needs
+## create docker-compose.yml and customize to your needs
 ```yaml
 version: "3.9"